Weapons and Gun Policy

-Except as provided in this policy, employees, students and visitors are prohibited from possessing or carrying firearms, explosives, and other dangerous or illegal weapons (“Prohibited Weapons”) on or within any Carroll College campus or building, regardless of whether the employee, student, or visitor has a permit to carry a firearm.
+Except as provided in this policy, employees, students and visitors are prohibited from possessing or carrying firearms, guns, explosives, and other dangerous or illegal weapons (“Prohibited Weapons”) on or within any Carroll College campus or building, regardless of whether the employee, student, or visitor has a permit to carry a firearm.
 “Dangerous or illegal weapons” include any instrument of offensive or defensive combat; anything used, or designed to be used, in destroying, defeating, or injuring a person; an instrument designed or likely to produce bodily harm; or an instrument whose use will likely result in a serious or fatal wound.
-“Dangerous or illegal weapons” may include, but are not limited to, the following: any firearm; slingshot; cross-knuckles; knuckles of lead, brass or other metal; any bowie knife, dirk, dagger, or similar knife; any knife having the appearance of a pocket knife, the blade of which can be opened by a flick of a button, pressure on the handle, or other mechanical device, and any hunting bows.
+“Dangerous or illegal weapons” may include, but are not limited to, the following: any firearm or gun; slingshot; cross-knuckles; knuckles of lead, brass or other metal; any bowie knife, dirk, dagger, or similar knife; any knife having the appearance of a pocket knife, the blade of which can be opened by a flick of a button, pressure on the handle, or other mechanical device, and any hunting bows.
 A harmless instrumentality designed to look like a firearm, explosive, or other dangerous or illegal weapon and which is used by or is in the possession of a person with the intent to cause fear in or assault to another person is expressly included within the meaning of a Prohibited Weapon.

 This policy does not prohibit students from transporting an unloaded firearm or hunting bow directly between a parking area and the authorized location for checking in, checking out and storing firearms or hunting bows in accordance with the Weapon, Check-in/Check-out Procedure described below.
 This policy also does not apply to licensed law enforcement officers when on duty and performing public safety duties at the college.

 Weapon Check-in/Check-out Procedure